 Similar species are other Gonatodes and coloration will readily distinguish them separate this lizard from other Trinidad; Gonatodes humeralis shares the same habitat with G. ceciliae but has a distinct spot on its nose.

 Distribution: Cloud forest of Paria, Venezuela; the premontane and montane rainforests of Trinidad, and deciduous seasonal forests in the Bocas islands.
 Habitat: Tree trunks and other vertical surfaces in deep forest shade; often in pairs.
-Prefers cool damp forests; direct sunlight maybe lethal.
+Prefers cool damp forests; direct sunlight may be lethal.
 This species is a diurnal, ambush predator.
 The diet has not been studied but undoubtedly includes small invertebrates.
-Females deposit eggs under bark.
+Females deposit eggs under the bark.

 Donoso-Barros R 1966.
 Dos nuevos Gonatodes de Venezuela.
 Publ.
 Ocas.
 Mus.
 Hist.
 Nat., Santiago de Chile, 11: 1-32.